 NADC based on MIS framework comprises three stages as in Figure 2.

 In the first stage, D2D devices register to Information Server with their configuration information for D2D communications.
 The configuration information can be types of D2D technologies such as Wi-Fi Direct and 3GPP ProSe.

+In the second stage, MN or PoS can request network assistances for supporting D2D communication.

-In the second stage, PoS of NADC provider discovers pairs for D2D communications.
+In the third stage, PoS of NADC provider discovers pairs for D2D communications.